pragma-framework/historic/README.md

 ## What about created_at and created_by

-These columns should be handled by a business hook in the save process
+These columns should be handled by within the PRAGMA_HISTORIC_CREATION_HOOK constant (in the config.php)